nojhan/clutchlog/README.md

 -----

 The main entrypoint is the `CLUTCHLOG` macro, which takes the desired log level and message.
-The message can be anything which can be output in an `ostringstream`.
+The message can be anything that can be output in an `ostringstream`.
 ```cpp
 // Simple string:
 CLUTCHLOG(info, "hello world");